NicoHood/NicoHood.github.io/README.md

 Please do not use the Github issues to ask questions.
 Only open bugs there or if you are unsure what your error gives.
 I will not answer general questions there.
 Try to read the documentation/wiki first.

 If you want to email me, **only PGP mails are accepted**.
 Any other mail will be read, but not answered.
+Please put **"SECURE"** as subject, since the subject is not encrypted.
+You can write in **English or German** to me.

 How you can setup your E-Mail client with PGP you can read up anywhere on the internet.
 Here is an example for [Thunderbird](https://support.mozilla.org/en-US/kb/digitally-signing-and-encrypting-messages).

 This is my public key for **blog[at]nicohood[dot]de**
 ```